unrealities/MTGA_Draft_17Lands/README.md

 - **Step 3:** Open the terminal and enter ```pip install -r requirements.txt```.
 - **Step 4:** [Download Inno Setup](https://jrsoftware.org/isdl.php#stable)
 - **Step 5:** Build MTGA_Draft_Tool.exe by opening the terminal and entering ```python -m PyInstaller  main.py --onefile --noconsole -n MTGA_Draft_Tool --clean```
-  - If this fails to build, you probably need to add an exclusion in your Windows virus & threat protection.
+  - If this fails to build, you must add an exclusion in your Windows virus & threat protection.
 - **Step 6:** Open `Installer.iss` in Inno Setup and click Build->Compile.
   - In the `{app}` folder, rename the mysetup.exe file to `setup.exe` and move the file to the main `MTGA_Draft_17Lands` folder.

 ## UI Features

 - **Current Draft:** Lists the current draft type (i.e., Premier, Quick, or Traditional) that the application has identified.
-  - In the Arena logs, P1P1 doesn't appear for Premier and Traditional drafts until after P1P2.
+  - P1P1 doesn't appear for Premier and Traditional drafts until after P1P2 in the Arena logs.
   - You can hide this feature by deselecting `Enable Current Draft Display` in the [Settings window](#settings)
-- **Data Source:** Lists the current draft type (i.e., Premier, Quick, or Traditional) from which the application is pulling the card data.
+- **Data Source:** Lists the current draft type (i.e., Premier, Quick, or Traditional) from which the application pulls the card data.
   - The application will attempt to pull data for the current draft type and set (e.g., data from NEO_PremierDraft_Data.json for a Premier Draft).
 If the user hasn't downloaded the data file for the current draft type and set, then the application will attempt to use a different data file from the same set (e.g., NEO_QuickDraft_Data.json if NEO_PremierDraft_Data.json isn't available).
-  - This field will display "None" if the application is unable to find a valid data file for the current draft type and set.
+  - This field will display "None" if the application cannot find a valid data file for the current draft type and set.
   - You can hide this feature by deselecting `Enable Data Source Options` in the [Settings window](#settings)
   - You can select a given user group.
-17lands provides data from "Top", "Bottom" and "Middle" users.
-This data needs to be fetched when you add set data, the default option remains "All" [Definitions of user groups](https://www.17lands.com/metrics_definitions).
+17lands provides data from "Top," "Bottom," and "Middle" users.
+This data needs to be fetched when you add set data; the default option remains "All" [Definitions of user groups](https://www.17lands.com/metrics_definitions).
-- **Deck Filter:** A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.
+- **Deck Filter:** A drop-down that lists all available deck color permutations that you can use to filter the deck card ratings.
   - The percentage next to the number represents the win rate for that color combination.
-These percentage values are collected from the [color ratings page on 17Lands](https://www.17lands.com/color_ratings).
-If there are no values, then that means the sample size was too small to determine the win rate (unpopular deck combination).
+These percentage values are collected from the [color rating page on 17Lands](https://www.17lands.com/color_ratings).
+If there were no values, the sample size was too small to determine the win rate (unpopular deck combination).
   - The `All Decks` option lists the combined rating across all of the deck color combinations
     - The `Auto` option will keep the filter at `All Decks` for the first 15 picks and then switch over to the filter that best matches your taken cards.
 See the Auto Highest Rating note in the Card Logic section.
   - You can hide this feature by deselecting `Enable Deck Filter Options` in the [Settings window](#settings)
 - **Refresh Button:** Trigger a log read.
   - Can find cards for P1P1 using [The P1P1 Solution](#the-p1p1-solution)
-  - The application will automatically read new log entries, so this button is not required unless you are using an outdated operating system (Windows 7 or 8).
+  - The application will automatically read new log entries, so this button is only required if you use an outdated operating system (Windows 7 or 8).
   - You can hide this feature by deselecting `Enable Refresh Button` in the [Settings window](#settings)
 - **Pack / Pick Table:** This table displays the cards included in the current pack.
   - If a dataset is missing `Data Source: None` or an unrecognized card is listed, this table will show a number under the name column.
-- **Missing Cards Table:** This table displays the cards missing from a pack that has already been seen.
+- **Missing Cards Table:** This table displays the cards missing from an already seen pack.
   - The user's chosen card will have an asterisk next to the name.
   - You can hide this feature by deselecting `Enable Missing Cards` in the [Settings window](#settings)
-- **Draft Stats Table:** This table lists the card distribution and total for creatures, noncreatures, and all cards that were taken during the draft.
+- **Draft Stats Table:** This table lists the card distribution and total for creatures, non-creatures, and all cards taken during the draft.
-  - The numbered columns represent the cost of the card (cmc).
+  - The numbered columns represent the cost of the card (CMC).
   - You can hide this feature by deselecting `Enable Draft Stats` in the [Settings window](#settings)

 ## Menu Features